slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Seek happiness actively (action) and passively (lower expectations).
 Derived from:

 > *'Need to jump start happiness?
-Lower your expectations.' -- James Altucher*
+Lower your expectations.'
+'If I have no expectations than I will easily exceed them' -- James Altucher*

 > *'Happiness is not a goal, it is a byproduct.' -- Eleanor Roosevelt*